So you are trying to compare apartments and figure out where to live?

 Property Management or landlords play an important role in the comparison process.
 Things break, questions come up, and unfortunately emergencies do happen.
 You might be moving to a duplex where the landlord lives upstairs, a four-unit complex with an out-of-town owner, or a large building with a national property management firm.
 Find out the process for submitting maintenance requests and make sure the building and community have a good reputation.
 It’s a good idea to check the reputation of the building on ApartmentRatings.com.

-Once you decide where to live, be sure to check out the article we wrote on the right questions to ask before signing a lease.
+Once you decide where to live, be sure to check out the article on the questions to ask before signing a lease.